 - The State of Utah COVID-19 Business Manual

 - Production Equipment Rental Group Safe Return to Work Guidelines

-The Utah Film Commission is still researching and discovering what restrictions apply toward filmmaking in Utah during this current phase of the pandemic and we will do our best to share the information that we currently have and update as we gather more, so please check back regularly.
+The Utah Film Commission is following changing state public health orders and will update this information as things change, so please check back regularly.
 Visit our COVID-19 Updates page for more information.

 If you have any specific questions, please reach out to our office at email@example.com.